 In the News: ‘It is not only about economics’: Biden’s friendly visit doesn’t change the protectionist status quo

-March 28, 2023 | Hamilton, ON
+March 28, 2023 ·

-Contributed by Geoff Russ, The Hub
+Contributed by: Geoff Russ, The Hub

 Canada itself has engaged in its own form of incentivizing green projects, with the federal and Ontario provincial governments spending a yet-undisclosed amount of money this year to ensure Volkswagen builds its electric vehicle battery plant in St. Thomas, Ontario.
 Estimates of the total cost range as high as $10 billion CAD, and the project has been received with a mixture of praise and skepticism surrounding the cost and benefits of the plant.